 - Utilities also need new skill sets to be able to perform this analysis.
-To use this data we need
+To use this data we need:

-- Data base experts
+- Database experts

 - Metering and operations experts

 - Business analysts

-In a perfect world all of these characteristics are rolled up into one.
-In a less perfect world into two.
-And is an even less perfect world - three individual groups or people.
+- In a perfect world all of these characteristics are rolled up into one.

+- In a less perfect world into two.

+- And is an even less perfect world three individual groups or people.
 But too many utilities are missing one or more of these groups or people even after completing their AMI deployment.

-New Tools for the Meter Shop and the Field
+New Tools For The Meter Shop

 - Advanced functional test boards

 - Automated firmware and setting comparison tools

 - Site Verification equipment, procedures and data

--and data
+- .....and data

--and data
+- .....and data

--and data
+- .....and data